alejoduque/dronetones/Drone-Sound.md

 2 custom made radio flying devices: electric powered plane or thermal wind glider with wingspan of about 1 or 2 meter will be controlled from the ground via radio signals.

 Different approach of making sound experimenting with:
-- The use of different materials attached to the wings, paper, tape, acyclic.
+- The use of different materials attached to the wings : paper, tape, acyclic.
 - Using flutes.
 Tubes of variable size attached to the wing and fuselage of the planes letting the wind pass through holes that, depending on wind speed, will produce sound.
 Control gates can be added so one can close at will, via remote control, the aperture/pitch of the sound.
 - A third approach relates directly to the electric motor revolutions.
 Their high-speed vibration being itself a way to pace rhythm, attack, pace.
 Being in this case a sound related to the propeller qualities.